 What should I do if I think I have hereditary ovarian cancer?

-You will then be offered the chance to speak with a genetic counsellor to help you make a decision about whether to have the test or not, and what the implications would be for you and your family members.
+You will then be offered the chance to speak with a genetic counsellor (a professional who is trained to talk to you about the risks and benefits of genetic testing) to help you make a decision about whether or not to have the test, and what the effects would be for you and your family members based on your choice.

 What should I consider before having a genetic test?